btdevcommunity/btn-community-guidelines/README.md

 ----

-*This community guidelines were referenced from [The Programmer's Hangout](https://theprogrammershangout.com/rules).*
+*These community guidelines were referenced from [The Programmer's Hangout](https://theprogrammershangout.com/rules).*